|Born||6 Apr 1900|

 ww2dbaseIn Feb 1939, as the commanding officer of destroyer USS John D. Edwards, Lieutenant Commander Miles arrived at Hainan island in southern China to check up on US missionaries during the Japanese invasion.
 When his ship approached the Japanese invasion fleet, which was in the process of bombarding Chinese defensive positions along the shore, the Japanese put up pennants requesting his destroyer to keep distance for safety.
 Miles ignored the recommendation and pushed on, forcing the Japanese to cease firing; while sailing by, he humorously put up a pennant that he had designed as his unofficial personal flag (he had designed it while serving as the executive officer of USS Wilkes some years earlier), consisted of three exclamation points, three question marks, and three asterisks.
 When he had completed his mission, he paid a courtesy visit to the Japanese admiral in charge of the task force, who asked him about the odd pennant.
 Miles simply told the Japanese admiral that the admiral's signal book might need updating without further explanation.
 While Miles might have walked away from this meeting with a chuckle, the admiral took it a bit more seriously.
 A few months later, after Miles would be transferred back to the United States, he would learn that the Japanese admiral had sent inquiries to the US Navy asking about this pennant so that he could update his signal book.

 ww2dbaseIn 1939, Miles was ordered to return to the United States; although they were now the parents of three young boys, one of whom an infant, they decided to have an adventure by hiring a truck to take them across the still under construction Burma Road from Kunming, Yunnan Province, China to Lashio, Burma.
 Upon returning to the United States, he was attached to the Interior Control Board of the US Navy Department, rising to the position of secretary toward the end of that period.
 From an unofficial capacity, he had advocated a US Navy presence in China from the perspective of intelligence so that the United States could gain an equivalent understanding of Japanese military technology as the American understanding of German technology, but his recommendations were repeatedly set aside even as political tensions rose between the two countries.
 In Dec 1941, after the attacking on Pearl Harbor which brought US into WW2, Rear Admiral Willis Lee gave him the assignment to plan the operation Miles had previously recommended.
 Lee thought Miles himself was the best candidate for this operation as he appreciated Chinese culture, had basic understanding of Mandarin and Fujianese (the latter of which would be especially useful as it was spoken in the coastal Fujian Province), and already had working relationship with the Chinese military such as Chinese Army Colonel Xiao Bo, a military attaché in Washington DC.
 Through several meetings with Lee and Xiao between Dec 1941 and Mar 1942, the three established the basic goals of such an operation: To monitor weather in China (which was a predictor of Pacific Ocean weather), to recruit coast watchers to monitor Japanese shipping traffic, and to prepare for a possible American invasion three to four years in the future.
-Prior to his departure to China, he was promoted to the rank of captain.
 As his cover, Miles was supposed to report to US Ambassador to China Clarence Gauss as a military attaché, but he was actually to take orders directly from Admiral Ernest King while working alongside of Chinese General Dai Li, who was the head of Chinese Army's Military Bureau of Investigations and Statistics and a close confidant of Chinese President Chiang Kaishek.

 ww2dbaseMiles departed from the United States in Apr 1942 and arrived in the Chinese war time capital of Chongqing one month later.
 En route, he made stops in Brazil; Lagos, Nigeria; Cairo, Egypt; and Karachi, India.
 While awaiting his flight from Karachi to Chongqing, he made side trips to Mumbai, Colombo, New Delhi, and Kolkata to scout potential supply routes for his future operation as well as meeting with wireless experts to learn more about this technology (he would be required to build and operate his own radio transmitter once he had gotten to China, but he lacked such experience); this caused some alarm with General Dai, who was distrustful of the British, but Dai would quickly learn that Miles' stops in India were not parts of any British anti-Chinese conspiracy.
 By Jun 1942, he had already gained Dai's trust to the point that he and Dai entered into an agreement for the US Navy to train a 50,000-strong Chinese guerrilla force under the joint-command of both nations.
 In Aug 1942, while on an official trip to Allahabad, India, he was the target of an ethnic Chinese assassin from Korea, suffering stabbing wounds from a knife; this confirmed that the Japanese was aware of his involvement with General Dai.
 In Sep 1942, he was assigned to the Office of Special Services (OSS) as the Far East Coordinator, but he would not be informed of this for another month, as it was actually a scheme for OSS to secretly insert agents into China, not necessarily with Miles' knowledge.
 In late 1942, Miles and Dai began to draw up the specifics of what was to become the Sino-American Special Technical Cooperative Organization, or SACO for short; US Army Chief of Staff George Marshall tried to sabotage this effort due to inter-service rivalry, but his objection would prove to be ineffective in blocking this agreement.
 As the deputy director of SACO (Dai was officially the director but served more so as an executive sponsor), Miles ran the day-to-day operation, bringing in communications, sabotage, and meteorology experts, among others to conduct actions within their expertise and to train the Chinese.
 SACO's headquarters was just northwest of Chongqing, on the grounds of Dai's country estate on Gele Mountain; the Americans called the estate "Happy Valley", a play on the meaning of Gele.
 Describing how he shaped SACO's culture and how he ran the headquarters, Miles said: